-Points are awarded to schools for this indicator in proportion to the percentage of students who make adequate progress toward English language proficiency or who reach English proficiency (earn an overall proficiency level of 5.0 or greater) as measured by the WIDA ACCESS assessment.
+Points are awarded to schools for this indicator in proportion to the percentage of students who make adequate progress toward English language proficiency or who reach English proficiency as measured by the WIDA ACCESS assessment.
 Adequate progress targets are set for each student annually, dependent on the three variables described above: grade level, initial proficiency level, and number of years enrolled in school.
 These progress targets are set according to the tables below (see tables 6, 7, and 8).
-If, at any point, the student scores as proficient (a 5.0 or greater on the WIDA ACCESS assessment), they are included in the calculation as having made adequate progress.
 If a student's proficiency level score is equal to or greater than their progress target, they are considered to have made adequate progress.